Introduction to Behavior

 Genetic differences have been reported at the early stages of burrowing behavior between the two mouse species.
 P. polionotus started burrowing about two weeks earlier in addition to building a larger and more complex burrows.
 Several juvenile P. polionotus built miniature versions of adult burrows including the escape tunnel feature.
 These architecturally complete mini burrows continued even in juvenile mice separated from their biological parents.
 This provides additional evidence that differences in burrow-building may be associated with genes and not by learning.

-Researchers observed that adult burrowing behavior similar to P. polionotus is genetically associated with the early stages of burrowing behavior (Sheehan, et.
+Researchers observed that adult burrowing behavior like P. polionotus is genetically associated with the early stages of burrowing behavior (Sheehan, et.
 Al. 2018).
 This could indicate pleiotropy and that a single gene is controlling both development and adult performance.
 Most juvenile P. polionotus show strong burrowing behavior at the age of only 17 days.
 Most behaviors, including begging and courtship, are observed at a specific stage of life as such, we would not expect that the early stages of burrowing and adult burrowing behavior are genetically correlated.
 The genetic correlation complicates how to understand the selective pressure leading to the burrowing behavior of P. polionotus.
-Nevertheless, the relationship between the early and adult burrowing behaviors suggests the underlying quantitative trait locus analysis may have an effect on burrow-digging motivation.
+Nevertheless, the relationship between the early and adult burrowing behaviors suggests the underlying quantitative trait locus analysis may influence burrow-digging motivation.

 Observing Behavioral Evolution with Digital Model

-The study simulates a predator that always attack preys on the outer edges of the group.
+The study simulates a predator that always attack preys on the outer edges of the group (Figure 2).
 This type of predation shows significant effect on the selfish herd evolution.
-When preys that are on the outer part of the group are being consistently attacked by predators, the prey group evolves quickly to have a cohesive swarming behavior.
+When preys that are on the outer part of the group are being consistently attacked by predators, the prey group evolves quickly to have a cohesive swarming behavior (Figure 3).
 The finding gives a better explanation of how natural selection plays a role in behavioral evolution.

 Genetic Basis of Behavioral Evolution